Juanitox9804/juanitox9804/README.md

 <h3 align="center">I'm 17 years old and i am a passionate about technology, software development, and machine learning &#127470;&#127475</h3>
 <img align="right" alt="Coding" width="300" src="https://i.pinimg.com/originals/81/17/8b/81178b47a8598f0c81c4799f2cdd4057.gif">

+- 🔭 I am passionate about functionality and the mysteries of the universe.
+- 🔰 Communication and support are a strong point I have.
+- 💻I like to learn about new technologies and be constantly learning.
+- 🤔 I look for ways to improve every day
+- 🚩 I'm from Bogotá Colombia ...
+- 📫 How to reach me: ...
+- 😄 Pronouns: he/him/el

 MIS REDES SOCIALES